JasonJWilliamsNY/biocoding-2020-dnalc/_site/index.md

 the class.

-1. Everyone can learn something from this class and has a right to do so in a safe and welcoming environemnt.
+1. Everyone can learn something from this class and has a right to do so in a safe and welcoming environment.

 2. Everyone is to be treated with respect - there should be no name calling, insults, bullying, and/or profanity.
 If your jokes or other behavior